-Social work education must teach about the profession's history, core values and ethical principles, challenge students to examine personal values and biases, and embolden students and faculty to practice in ways that promote diversity, equity, and inclusion.
-As social work educators we embrace our responsibility to integrate diversity, equity, and inclusion principles as a critical component in developing a curriculum in which students will gain the knowledge and skills necessary to demonstrate ethical and professional behavior as they learn to engage, assess, intervene, and evaluate their work with individuals, families, groups, organizations, and communities, with diverse populations across practice settings.
+Social work education must teach about the profession's history, core values and ethical principles, challenge students to examine personal values and biases, and embolden students and faculty to practice in ways that promote anti-racism, diversity, equity, and inclusion.
+As social work educators we embrace our responsibility to integrate anti-racism, diversity, equity, and inclusion principles as a critical component in developing a curriculum in which students will gain the knowledge and skills necessary to demonstrate ethical and professional behavior as they learn to engage, assess, intervene, and evaluate their work with individuals, families, groups, organizations, and communities, with diverse populations across practice settings.

-Approaches of cultural humility and reflective practice inform our efforts to consistently learn new ways to be inclusive, embrace diversity, and work toward equity in the world and in our work.
-We strive to create learning environments that are inclusive, equitable, and honor the diverse perspectives and backgrounds of our students.
-We believe that diversity, equity, and inclusion are vital to the ethical practices and effectiveness of our faculty in teaching, advising, mentoring, and research.
-We believe that diversity, equity, and inclusion are fundamental to the development of students as ethical and effective practitioners in serving diverse client populations.
-We believe that diversity, equity, and inclusion are central to engaging and interacting with community partners and stakeholders.
+Approaches of cultural humility and reflective practice inform our efforts to consistently learn new ways to be anti-racist and inclusive, embrace diversity, and work toward equity in the world and in our work.
+We strive to create learning environments that are anti-racist, inclusive, equitable, and honor the diverse perspectives and backgrounds of our students.
+We believe that anti-racism, diversity, equity, and inclusion are vital to the ethical practices and effectiveness of our faculty in teaching, advising, mentoring, and research.
+We believe that anti-racism, diversity, equity, and inclusion are fundamental to the development of students as ethical and effective practitioners in serving diverse client populations.
+We believe that anti-racism, diversity, equity, and inclusion are central to engaging and interacting with community partners and stakeholders.

-Conceptualization of DEI
+Conceptualization of ADEI

-The following descriptions of the concepts of diversity, equity, and inclusion are offered as an evolving understanding of ever-expanding constructs.
+The following descriptions of the concepts of anti-racism, diversity, equity, and inclusion are offered as an evolving understanding of ever-expanding constructs.

-Diversity: Aligned with the philosophy of Washburn University, we consider diversity to include culture, socio-economic status, race, ethnicity, nationality, place of origin, language, ability, gender identity, gender expression, sexual orientation, religious and nonreligious identity, political and social ideology, family background, veteran status, and age, as well as the intersections of these identities.
-We acknowledge the importance of creating environments that take into account and respect all elements of human experience, and strive for empathic action at all times.
+- Anti-Racism: Anti-racism in social work education embodies a continuous process of self-reflection and learning to actively challenge oppressive and marginalizing practices and policies.
+Anti-racist practice requires social workers to not only be aware of injustices and oppressions, but to also intentionally engage in practices that will help challenge inequity and injustice at the micro, mezzo, and macro levels. - Diversity: Aligned with the philosophy of Washburn University, we consider diversity to include culture, socioeconomic status, race, ethnicity, nationality, place of origin, language, ability, gender identity, gender expression, sexual orientation, religious and non-religious identity, political and social ideology, family background, veteran status, and age, as well as the intersections of these identities.
+We acknowledge the importance of creating environments that take into account and respect all elements of human experience and strive for empathic action at all times. - Equity: We consider equity to be the creation of access and opportunity for the advancement of all members of the Social Work Department and the broader community.
+This includes identifying and eliminating any barriers to fair treatment, as well as supporting full participation of individuals in the classroom, field education, and all other aspects of the department.

-- Equity: We consider equity to be the creation of access and opportunity for the advancement of all members of the Social Work Department and the broader community.
-This includes identifying and eliminating any barriers to fair treatment, as well as supporting full participation of individuals in the classroom, field education, and all other aspects of the department. - Inclusion: Inclusion, a core value of Washburn University, is articulated as cultivating an inclusive learning, living, and working community, facilitating the success of all people, and supporting all individuals.
+Inclusion: Inclusion, a core value of Washburn University, is articulated as cultivating an inclusive learning, living, and working community, facilitating the success of all people, and supporting all individuals.
 We consider inclusion to mean the active and intentional engagement with the diverse identities and perspectives of our students, faculty and staff.
 We believe that each of us has a right to mutual respect and acceptance without bias and strive to create an environment where all members feel valued, represented, respected, and heard.

-DEI Commitments of the Social Work Department
+ADEI Commitments of the Social Work Department